Advantages of Direct Composite Resin Veneers When Masking Tooth Discoloration Restorations

 - The procedure is more cost-effective.

-The exception is teeth that are structurally compromised, for example, endodontically treated teeth with large Class III restorations.
+The exception is teeth that are structurally compromised, such as endodontically treated teeth with extensive Class III restorations.

 Composite Resin Veneer Selection